-Growing up on the land in northern Hawke’s Bay, Phil has a natural love and appreciation of the local terroir, the climate, rivers, soil and sea, and its immense contribution to wine.
+Having grown up ‘on the land’ in northern Hawke’s Bay, Phil has a natural love and appreciation of the local terroir, the climate, rivers, soil, and sea, and its immense contribution to wine.
 He combines this understanding with a Bachelor of Commerce and a Bachelor of Wine Science.

 Alastair is a born and bred Wellingtonian.
 He lives there with his wife, Emma, and has two adult children, Isabella and Ned.

 He has been involved in the hospitality industry, either as a chef or wine merchant, for many years and currently works for the New Zealand Restaurant Association.
-Also a guide at Zealandia Eco Sanctuary, with a strong connection the place, Alastair loves fishing, cooking, good Bordeaux and taking the dog out for a walk.
+For many years Alastair has also been a guide at Zealandia Eco Sanctuary, with a strong connection to the place and New Zealand’s conservation history.
+He loves fishing too and cooking.
+As well as good Bordeaux and taking the dog out for a walk.

 Jonathan is the eldest son of the second generation of the Buck family.
 He’s the Estate Manager and CEO of Te Mata’s largest grape-growing site, Woodthorpe Terraces, in Hawke’s Bay’s Dartmoor Valley.

-Jonathan has travelled and worked across Europe, the Middle East and Australia, including consecutive vintages at Krondorf in the Barossa Valley.
-A graduate of Smedley College, he is keenly interested in farming and enduro motorbike riding.
-With his wife Megan he has raised Zara, Henry and Tamzin at Woodthorpe.
-All the kids have worked at Te Mata at the cellar door or in the vineyards.
+Jonathan has travelled and worked across Europe, the Middle East, and Australia, including consecutive vintages at Krondorf in the Barossa Valley.
+A graduate of Smedley College too, he’s keenly interested in farming and enduro motorbike riding.
+With his wife Megan he raised Zara, Henry, and Tamzin at Woodthorpe.
+All the kids have worked at Te Mata, at the cellar door, or out in the vineyards.